2010 vs 2011 Ford MustangLast Updated June 12, 2023 | C.J. Tragakis

-Exterior changes between these years were fairly subtle overall, and it takes a keen eye to immediately differentiate the two models.
+Exterior changes between the 2010 and 2011 Mustang were fairly subtle overall, and it takes a keen eye to immediately differentiate the two models.

 One of the easiest ways to tell them apart, if the car is a Mustang GT, is to take a glance at the exterior badging.
 Due to the engine change that we’ll see below, the fender badges for V8 models were changed from a “GT” logo to the “5.0” emblem.